k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: allow Rogues to steal gold via thievery
 - Bit of code cleanup in muse.c
 - Additional monsters in green_mon()
+- Fix: impossible if punished (ball & chain) when hero dies and killer rummages through inventory